145th Street station (IRT Lenox Avenue Line): Design

 The fare control is at platform level, and there is no crossover or crossunder between the platforms.
 The station agent's booth is located on the southbound platform.
 The station has mosaic name tablets, some old "145" terra cotta cartouches, and a mosaic replica of a cartouche.
 There used to be women's and men's restrooms on the southbound platform, as evidenced by stone lintels reading "women" and "men".
 The central section of the southbound platform widens near the turnstiles.

 As with other stations built as part of the original IRT, the station was constructed using a cut-and-cover method.
 The tunnel is covered by a U-shaped trough that contains utility pipes and wires.
-The bottom of this trough contains a foundation of concrete no less than 4 in thick.
+This trough contains a foundation of concrete no less than 4 in thick.
 The lowest sections of the trough's outer walls are composed of transverse arches 5 ft wide.
 Each platform consists of 3 in concrete slabs, beneath which are located drainage basins.
 Columns between the tracks, placed atop the transverse arches, support the jack-arched concrete station roofs.
 Unlike in most original IRT stations, the majority of these columns are not built-up I-beams.
 Along the northern end of the platforms there are dense clusters of I-beam columns, while the remainder of the platform contains circular, cast-iron Doric-style columns spaced every 15 ft.
 The ceiling is about 15 ft above platform level; the section of the ceiling north of the fare control area is smooth, and the section south of fare control is composed of segmental vaults supported by the center columns.
 There is a 1 in gap between the trough wall and the platform walls, which are made of 4 in-thick brick covered over by a tiled finish.

 The 2018 artwork at this station is Parade, a ceramic and glass artwork by Derek Fordjour.
 It consists of images depicting the African-American parade tradition of Harlem.